apache/asterixdb/asterix-doc/src/site/markdown/aql/filters.md

 LevelDB, BigTable, etc. have adopted Log-Structured Merge (LSM) Trees as their storage structure.
-LSM-trees avoids the cost of random writes by batching updates into a component of the index that resides in main memory -- an \textit{in-memory component}.
-When the space occupancy of the in-memory component exceeds a specified threshold, its entries are
-\textit{flushed} to disk forming a new component -- a \textit{disk component}.
-As disk components accumulate on disk, they are periodically merged together subject to a \textit{merge policy} that decides when and what to merge.
+LSM-trees avoids the cost of random writes by batching updates into a component of the index that resides in main memory -- an *in-memory component*.
+When the space occupancy of the in-memory component exceeds a specified threshold, its entries are *flushed* to disk forming a new component -- a *disk component*.
+As disk components accumulate on disk, they are periodically merged together subject to a *merge policy* that decides when and what to merge.
 The benefit of the LSM-trees comes at the cost of possibly sacrificing read efficiency, but, it has been shown in previous studies that these inefficiencies can be mostly mitigated.

 AsterixDB has also embraced LSM-trees, not just by using them as primary indexes, but also by using the same LSM-ification technique